imdeep0610/CodeWithDeep/README.md

 # REACT STORY
 # Episode 2
-NPM -> its a repo which hosted all the packages required to istall in our system its full form is not Node Package Manager
+NPM -> its a repo which hosted all the packages required to iNstall in our system its full form is not Node Package Manager

 Package.json -> it will give a json file having all the packages [also called dependencies] which we need in our projects